optimisticlucio/powerdown-wiki/concept/servers.md

 CreationDate date NOT NULL,
 LastEditDate timestamp NOT NULL, -- SHOULD NOT BE EDITABLE TO USERS!!
 Format enum(IMAGE, VIDEO) NOT NULL -- I think I should change this.
 This does not play well with everything else.
 Maybe just set the format based on the contents of the urls?
 Whether they're .png or .mov or anything?
+-- TO HANDLE: IMG LINKS
+-- TO HANDLE: TAGS

 ```